Skip to Content

 Potential compensation in personal injury claims can include:

-- Emotional distress: This accounts for the psychological impact of the incident, including anxiety, depression, and post-traumatic stress disorder (PTSD).
+• Emotional distress: This accounts for psychological impacts like anxiety, depression, or post-traumatic stress related to the event.

 Personal Injury FAQs